chef/chef-web-docs/chef_master/source/resource_dnf_package.rst

 ``flush_cache``
    **Ruby Type:** Array

-   Flush the in-memory cache before or after a dnf operation that installs, upgrades, or removes a package.
+   Flush the in-memory cache before or after a DNF operation that installs, upgrades, or removes a package.
 Default value: ``[ :before, :after ]``.
 The value may also be a Hash: ``( { :before => true/false, :after => true/false } )``.

    .. tag resources_common_package_dnf_cache

-   dnf automatically synchronizes remote metadata to a local cache.
+   DNF automatically synchronizes remote metadata to a local cache.
 The chef-client creates a copy of the local cache, and then stores it in-memory during the chef-client run.
 The in-memory cache allows packages to be installed during the chef-client run without the need to continue synchronizing the remote metadata to the local cache while the chef-client run is in-progress.

    .. end_tag